 - The minimum speed in Costa Rica is 40 KPH, and maximum 100 KPH.
 The speed limit in the streets and secondary road is 60 KPH.
-The maximum speed may vary in certain areas and it must be painted on the road surface.
+The maximum speed may vary in certain areas and it must (but always is) be painted on the road surface.

-- Motor vehicles on the beach are strictly forbidden by law; therefore, this insurance shall not apply in these cases.
+- Cars on the beach are strictly forbidden by law; therefore, this insurance shall not apply in these cases.

 - The Instituto Nacional de Seguros and your car rental agency shall not be responsible for towing expenses in any of the above mentioned cases.

-- The traffic infractions should NOT BE PAID to the traffic authority members, only at the car rental agfeny office or at the closest State Bank and submit a copy of your voucher to Rent a Car whenever you return your car.
-If you get a car-related ticket, you will have to notify the car rental agency.
+- The traffic infractions should NOT BE PAID to the traffic authority members, only at the car rental agency office or at the closest State Bank.
+Submit a copy of your voucher to the car company when you return your car.

 - If you are involved in an accident, please do not move the car, notify us immediately for the corresponding accident report, and then wait until the authorities (Traffic and the Instituto Nacional de Seguros) arrive.